matthewp/lodge/README.md

 - **Single Binary Deployment** - Everything including the web UI ships as one executable
 - **SQLite Database** - Embedded database, no external dependencies
 - **Headless Architecture** - RESTful API for content access
+- **CSV Import/Export** - Bulk content management with support for migration from other CMSes
 - **Simple Tooling** - Built with esbuild, no complex build systems
 - **Cross-Platform** - Supports Linux and FreeBSD
 - **API Key Authentication** - Secure API access with key management